lyteword/chspurgeon-tod/volume-6/psalm-124.md

 **Verse 1.** *The Lord...on our side.* Jehovah is on the side of his people in a spiritual sense, or otherwise it would be bad for them.
 God the Father is on their side; his love and relation to them engage him to be so; hence all those good things that are provided for them and bestowed on them; nor will he suffer any to do them hurt, they being as dear to him as the apple of his eye; hence he grants them his gracious presence, supports them under all their trials and exercises, supplies all their wants, and keeps them by his power, and preserves them from all their enemies; so that they have nothing to fear from any quarter.
 Christ is on their side; he is the Surety for them, the Saviour of them; has taken their part against all their spiritual enemies, sin, Satan, the world, and death; has engaged with them and conquered them: he is the Captain of their salvation, their King at the head of them, that protects and defends them here, and is their friend in the court of heaven; their Advocate and interceding High priest there, who pleads their cause against Satan, and obtains every blessing for them.
 The Spirit of Jehovah is on their side, to carry on his work in them; to assist them in their prayers and supplications; to secure them from Satan's temptations; to set up a standard for them when the enemy comes in like a flood upon them; and to comfort them in all their castings down; and to work them up for, and bring them safe to heaven: but were this not the case, what would become of them!— *John Gill.*

 **Verse 1.** *Israel.* The "Israel" spoken of in this psalm may be Israel in the house of Laban, in whose person the Midrash Tehillim imagines the Psalm to be said.
-There are certainly some of its phrases which acquire an appropriate meaning from being interpreted in this connection.— *H.T.
-Armfield.*
+There are certainly some of its phrases which acquire an appropriate meaning from being interpreted in this connection.— *H. T. Armfield.*

 **Verses 1-4.** Such abrupt and unfinished expressions in the beginning of the psalm indicate the great joy and exultation that will not suffer the speaker to finish his sentences.— *Robert Bellarmine.*